sevenecks/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 **   player.owned_objects
 ```

-The source code for this file was taken from http://www.darksleep.com/notablog/articles/LambdaMOO_Programming_Tutorial and converted to markdown and is stored in this repository for posterity.
+The source code for this file was taken from [Steve's website, darksleep.com/notablog/articles](http://www.darksleep.com/notablog/articles/LambdaMOO_Programming_Tutorial) and converted to markdown and is stored in this repository for posterity.
 It is not HTML5.